 - How Much House Can You Afford?

 It would be frustrating to start looking at houses, find one you love, and then discover that you can’t afford it.
 Save yourself the heartache by finding out your affordable price range before you start searching.
+If you’re looking for a more affordable option, then you might want to consider an option such as a static caravan.
+Static caravans have a number of amazing features, and by looking for the cheapest static caravan insurance, you could find yourself a lovely new home for a fraction of the price of a house.
 Your home loan consultant will be able to let you know how much you’ll be able to borrow, how much of your own money you’ll need to bring to the table, and what your monthly payments will be at various mortgage levels.
 Together, these numbers will define the price range you should be considering.
+If you are interested in finding a mortgage that suits you, you might be interested in comparison sites (for example, something like https://www.moneyexpert.com/mortgages/) that might be helpful to your search.

 - What’s Your Credit Score?